prasanthabr/prasanthabr.github.io/_posts/2015-10-27-Siemens-Dish-Washer-Stories-and-why-German-doesnt-spell-quality.md

 Ms Taira was extremely gracious.
 She pointed out that complaints can be raised via the telephone number (why bother us over an email)
 I can count 12 mail interactions on this subject over the last 18 hours, and I almost know the Siemens response by heart.
 The matter has been forwarded to the concerned department.
 I wonder what department we are mail in the first place.

+Well, i guess now that they have indeed proven that the machine is unreliable, what are they going to do about this?

 ###***Will update more in the evening - have to login to work now***

 #Excepts of Email Conversations with Siemen's German quality Customer Support